anantprakash17/rhombichess/README.md

 ## Testing

 ### Frontend
-To run the test for the frontend, run the following command:
+To run the tests for the frontend, run the following command:
 ```bash
 npm run dev
 ```